London. Not only the capital city of England but one of the most visited cities in the world. And for good reason.

-South Kensington and Chelsea are the best family-friendly neighborhoods in London.
+Kensington and South Kensington are the best family-friendly neighborhoods in London.
 They are quiet, close to places like Hyde Park and appeal to kids of all ages.

 Covent Garden is my personal favorite and definitely the best place to stay in London if you are a first-timer.